 Treatment of Small Cell Lung Cancer

-Leora Horn MD, MSc, Join Y. Luh MD, FACP, and Charles R. Thomas, Jr. MD
+Ticiana Leal, MD, Selina K. Wong, MD, Join Y. Luh MD, FACP, FACR, and Charles R. Thomas, Jr. MD

-An estimated 228,150 new cases of lung cancer will be diagnosed in the United States in 2019.
+An estimated 235,760 new cases of lung cancer will be diagnosed in the United States in 2021.
 There are two main types of lung cancer, non-small cell lung cancer and small cell lung cancer.
-Small cell lung cancer (SCLC) will account for 12 to 15% of all new lung cancer diagnosis and approximately 30, 000 deaths.1 It is important that all patients with lung cancer know what type of cancer they have because the treatments for each type of cancer are different, and treatment for one type may not be effective for another.
+Small cell lung cancer (SCLC) accounts for 12 to 15% of all new lung cancer diagnosis and approximately 30, 000 deaths.1 It is important that all patients with lung cancer know what type they have because the treatments for each are different and treatment for one type may not be effective for another.